munificent/game-programming-patterns/book/object-pool.markdown

 *   This looks a lot like the <a class="gof-pattern" href="flyweight.html">Flyweight pattern</a>.
     Both maintain a collection of reusable objects.
-The difference is what &ldquo;reuse&rdquo; means.
+The difference is what "reuse" means.
 Flyweight objects are reused by sharing the same instance between multiple owners *simultaneously*.
 It avoids
     *duplicate* memory usage by using the same object in multiple contexts.

-    The objects in a pool get reused too, but only over time. &ldquo;Reuse&rdquo; in the context of an object pool means reclaiming the memory for an object *after* the original owner is done with it.
+    The objects in a pool get reused too, but only over time.
+"Reuse" in the context of an object pool means reclaiming the memory for an object *after* the original owner is done with it.
 With an object pool, there isn't any expectation that an object will be shared within its